PARAECOLOGIST

 Tropical Research Institute, USA & Panama: Collecting material for survey

-Wolbachia parasites in
+of Wolbachia parasites in

 insects, 1999 (comments).